Protocols of movement within the school and use of shared spaces

 The social and emotional well-being of our students is a priority, and is foundational to academic success.

 We will be providing reintegration programming for students and teachers.
-Our school counselor, Ms. Carissa Springer, and Dr. Ada Sinacore, our counseling consultant, will be providing support for students and teachers.
+Our school counselor, Ms. Carissa Springer, will be providing support for students and teachers.

 Should this need arise, student attendance in online classes is mandatory unless they are ill.
 Students will be asked to follow our online etiquette protocol which will be shared with the online schedule.

-We expect considerable precautionary absenteeism this year, and our teachers are committed to ensuring that students at home continue to receive instruction and materials that are grade-level appropriate in order for them to progress in their learning.
+Students isolating at home for Covid-related reasons will continue to receive instruction and materials that are grade-level appropriate in order for them to progress in their learning.
 This material may include videos, class notes, handouts, and homework assignments delivered through OnCampus or SeeSaw.
 Teachers will also communicate via email.
-Some teachers may provide Zoom links or recordings of classes, depending on the class activities.
+Further information will be distributed through each division at the beginning of school or you may contact Brenda Montgomery (email@example.com)

-Students are required to remain in their classroom, and teachers will move to them.
-This is not very different for Elementary and Middle School, but it will be an adjustment for Senior School students.
-In all cases, students will eat lunch in their classrooms.
+Elementary School students are required to remain in their classroom and teachers will move with them.
+Senior School students will return to moving from class to class.
 We will provide “body break” activities throughout the day, as well as recesses.